eugene-infosec/ai-security-gateway/README.md

 ### Docker (optional reviewer shortcut)

-If you prefer zero Python tooling on your machine & Docker installed:
+If you prefer zero Python tooling on your machine & have Docker installed:

 ```bash
 make docker-build
 make docker-run
 curl -i http://127.0.0.1:8000/health -H 'X-Request-Id: demo-123'
 ```
-If Docker is not installed, skip this — make run-local covers the full local demo.
+If Docker is not installed, skip this - `make run-local` covers the full local demo.

 ### 2) Trigger a deny receipt (local)